False Imprisonment vs False Arrest

 Legal basis for false arrest and false imprisonment claim

 In the United States, both false arrest and false imprisonment are considered violations of a person’s Fourth Amendment rights, which protect against unreasonable seizures of the person.
-The elements of false arrest and false imprisonment claims can vary by state, but generally, one must prove they were confined or restrained against their will and that the confiner had no lawful justification to do so.
+The elements of false arrest and false imprisonment claims can vary by state.
+Still, generally, one must prove they were confined or restrained against their will and that the confiner had no lawful justification.

 Many jurisdictions distinguish false arrest from false imprisonment by defining false arrest as a situation where the arresting party has an asserted legal authority to make arrests.
 On the other hand, in these jurisdictions, false imprisonment can be perpetrated by anyone regardless of a claim of authority.